hexagontk/hexagon/site/pages/gradle.md

   task is an alternative to the Gradle `installDist` task.
 * jre: create an application distribution based on a jlink generated JRE.
 * jpackage: create a jpackage distribution including a JVM with a subset of the modules.
+* tarJpackage: compress Jpackage distribution in a single file.

 To use it, apply `$gradleScripts/application.gradle` to your `build.gradle`.